-Profit margins have remained positive for swine producers early this year, but margins have recently decreased significantly and are now negative due primarily to increased feed costs.
-Many swine producers have locked in profitable margins for the balance of 2012 and into 2013.
-Profit margins for dairy producers, however, have recently improved in spite of increased feed costs.
-The declining milk production is a direct result of the heat.
-Margins for ethanol plants have deteriorated to breakeven to negative levels due to the combination of increased corn prices and depressed ethanol prices.
-There are some ethanol plants throughout the U.S. that have recently idled production due to the current economics.
-According to the USDA, net farm income is forecasted at \$91.7 billion for 2012, down \$6.3 billion (6.5%) from 2011, but still the second highest on record.
-Overall, conditions the past two years have been favorable overall for agricultural producers, resulting in generally positive performance for agribusinesses.
+According to the USDA, net farm income is forecasted at \$122.2 billion for 2012, down \$6.3 billion or 6.5% from 2011, but is still the second highest on record.
+Overall, economic conditions the past several years have been favorable for agricultural producers, resulting in generally positive performance for agribusinesses.
 Ethanol assets are our largest agribusiness segment and credit quality in this segment has improved significantly since 2009.
-Additionally, agricultural related businesses have generally been profitable and fared better during the past two years than companies not closely tied to agriculture.
-Farm real estate values in our territory have continued to show strong increases over the past year and we are projecting the demand for farm real estate to continue to remain strong this year.
+Agricultural related businesses have generally been profitable and fared better during the past several years than companies not closely tied to agriculture.
+Farm real estate values in our territory have shown strong increases over the past year and we are projecting the demand for farm real estate to continue to remain strong.
 Values for transitional and recreational property remain low compared to the peak values previously reached.

 Our home mortgage portfolio continues to perform better than the overall housing industry in the past few years.
-Delinquency and foreclosure numbers stabilized in 2010, showed solid improvement in 2011, and has continued to improve in 2012.
-At the end of the second quarter, the delinquencies in our Home Mortgage portfolio have remained at stable levels.
-Since the middle of 2007, outside factors including the unemployment rate, energy costs, and the overall sluggish economy have all negatively affected the housing industry.
+Delinquency and foreclosure numbers stabilized in 2010, showed solid improvement in 2011, and have continued to improve in 2012.
+At the end of the third quarter, the delinquencies in our Home Mortgage portfolio have remained at consistent levels.
+Since the middle of 2007, outside factors including the unemployment rate, energy costs and the overall sluggish economy have all negatively affected the housing industry.
 The recovery is predicted to be gradual with hopes that a return to a normal market will occur in the next two or three years.
 There are positive signs that the economy is turning the corner.
-An example is the unemployment rate.
-According to the U. S. Bureau of Labor Statistics, the unemployment rate dropped to 8.2% as of March 31, 2012 and has remained at that level through June.
-This is the lowest level since February 2009.
+An example is the improvement in the unemployment rate.
+According to the United States Bureau of Labor Statistics, at the end of October, 2012, the unemployment rate was 7.9%, nearly the same level as February, 2009.
 In addition, interest rates continue to be at record lows.
-Given the lower rates and larger housing inventory, we believe this is a great time to be a home buyer for borrowers that qualify for a new loan.
+With these factors, combined with a larger housing inventory; we believe this is a great time to be a home buyer for borrowers that qualify for a new loan.